Hollard launched its operations in NZ in January 2016, through its partnership with the Ando Insurance Group.

 The Hollard Insurance Company Pty Ltd was registered as a company in New Zealand in December 2015 (NZ Company No. 5869665) and has since obtained its licence to carry on insurance business in New Zealand.
 Hollard is also a member of a Dispute Resolution Scheme in New Zealand, through the Insurance and Financial Services Ombudsman (Membership No. 2001715) – further information about the complaints process for New Zealand policy holders can be found here.

 With a highly experienced team, Ando focuses on providing commercial insurance solutions and writes insurance business in NZ on behalf of Hollard including commercial property, commercial motor, SME solutions, construction, machinery breakdown, general, product and management liability as well as marine insurance.
 Ando is also providing personal lines insurance (home, contents and vehicle) via its smart online tool, the Ando Portal.
-For more information: www.ando.co.nz
+Further information can be found here: www.ando.co.nz

 Hollard has received a financial strength rating of A- (Excellent) from A.M.
 Best Company Inc. This provides our customers with extra comfort regarding Hollard’s ability to pay their claims.